mdfarragher/IML/Regression/BikeDemandPrediction/README.md

 You can see that at the point of the screenshot, the tool has already tried out 10 different machine learning algorithms, these are listed in the **Training** column.

-The performance of each algorithm is listed in the **RSquared** and **Absolute-loss (MAE)** columns.
+The performance of each algorithm is listed in the **RSquared**, **RMS-loss** and **Absolute-loss** columns.
 The tool uses the R-squared value to keep track of the best algorithm to date, which is shown in the final line of text.

 In the screenshot, the best algorithm is LightGbmRegression which achieved an R-squared of 0.6317 (bigger is better).
 This happened in experiment 9.

-You can also look at the Absolute-loss column, also known as the Mean Absolute Error (MAE).
-The best algorithm has an MAE of 75.43, meaning its predictions are off by 75 bikes on average.
+The **Absolute-loss** column contains the Mean Absolute Error (MAE).
+The best algorithm has a MAE of 75.43, meaning its predictions are off by 75 bikes on average.

 The tool continues to try out algorithms until a set time period has expired.
 The default period is 100 seconds, at which the tool selects the winning algorithm.